jlam55555/notes/History/notes.md

 - Early conditions in Jamestown were miserable, and there were high rates of death
 - Primitive wants for peace between Native Americans and the new Virginians (i.e., Pocahontas and John Smith's colony); this was stopped by the new governor's attack against the Native Americans
 - John Smith was very strict: "He who shall not work shall not eat"

+**Work, Exchange, and Technology** The joint-stock company was created, a great advancement in business that allowed for the hefty investment in such a risky venture.
+As a result of an increasing population of the England and the increasing persecution against many poorer people or those without land, this encouraged many wealthy investors to look towards the potentially rewarding explorations into the New World.
+This allowed for important early joint-stock companies, such as the Virginia Company, to get charters from the government and officially go explore in the Americas.

 #### Cultural Clashes in the Chesapeake
 - "Powhatan's Confederacy" was the main tribe in power near Jamestown